bombizombi/Retroactive-Extensions/README.md

 # GreatEscape

 2022-09-09 12.22
+After the date the first change was made

 A trivial Spectrum emulator made for reverse engineering purposes.
 The main idea is to have a full state log after each instrucion, so you can do dynamic program analysis.
 So far I have a proof of concept code for sending line comments to Ghidra that are a result of all the instructions executed in one run, but not in another.